-During these weeks I had several trips to A & E and my GP.
-My husband had to have days off work to be with me, as each panic attack was frightening and immobilising.
+For weeks I had several trips to A & E and my GP.
+My husband had days off work to be with me, as each panic attack was frightening and immobilising.

 It was suggested by health professionals in the early weeks that maybe this was due to the menopause and to ‘try some HRT’.
 I refused to ‘try’ any medications, as someone who dislikes taking tablets, in fear of long-term repercussions over something I did not know for sure was the problem.
-I was convinced this was a mix of something physical and also unresolved trauma.
+I was convinced this was a mix of something physical, possibly a nervous system burn out and unresolved trauma.
 We had our family holiday to Spain coming up end of July and I became anxious over that.
 How could I travel when I could hardly breathe, eat, sleep, and the fear of being so far away from the medical support I knew?
-Everything had become a hyper-stimulus and I decided to remove facebook from my phone, as it was a trigger and sent me into overwhelm.
+Everything had become a hyper-stimulus, and I decided to remove social media from my phone, as it was a trigger sending me into overwhelm.
 Mid-July was my last hospital visit via a 999 ambulance call out.
 My BP was 219/165.
 I was given morphine and taken in.
+As they injected the morphine I can remember asking what was happening to the tops of my legs.
+Acute pain rippled across the front tops of my thighs, my muscles feeling like they were contracting to intolerable levels.
 After several hours, an ECG and chest x-ray I was discharged again.

 The next day it happened again.
 My husband took me to my GP surgery, which was empty on arrival.
 I could hardly breathe and the familiar pains and heat began.
 The doctor had just got back from visits and saw me.
 By this time, my vision was deteriorating, my breathing difficult and my legs giving out.
-I could hardly walk and had to be supported.
+I could hardly walk and had to be supported into the consultation room.
 She was fantastic and after about an hour with her, I emerged out of the episode.
 It was this moment, I knew I had no option but to accept I needed medication at this time, and made it very clear that this was to be short term to stop me sinking further, to re-gain strength and focus to help me find solutions to whatever was going on.
 I left the surgery with four prescriptions – anti-acid meds, anti-depressant, diazepam and sleeping tablets.
-Two GP’s have shared my care since this day, so I had continuity and to avoid having to repeat my story over and over to someone new.
-At one point I was going most days and this was a huge support to me, living one day at a time.
-3 months of being unable to drive was difficult, as someone who loves to be out and about most days.
-It was also one of the loneliest and darkest times, with so little contact from the outside world.
-I was unable to function, not even wash a cup in the sink.
-My husband and children have been by my side supporting me so much.
-I went on to have an endoscopy procedure to examine my ongoing oesophagus issues.
-There was no physical obstruction in my throat, my ENT examination confirmed the same.
-I also had a 24 hour urine test, 24 hour heart monitor and Auto Immune blood test.
-I have also had 3 of 6 online counselling sessions with Benenden Healthcare as an interim measure.
+Two GP’s shared my care and saw me every single weekday over about 3 months.
+This was very supportive, it gave me continuity and I did not have to repeat my story over and over to someone new, at a time I was struggling to talk.

 I managed our holiday to Spain, with the help of a wheelchair organised by airport Special Assistance, which in itself was challenging mentally, with a feeling of ‘how did it get to this?’, but I remained focused on the goal.
 The second hour of the flight felt like forever.
 Just before we went on holiday, I managed to eat normal cooked porridge, oatcakes and hummus.
 During our holiday, progressed from liquidised porridge to salmon fillet, small chopped stir fry veg in olive oil, soft cheese, melon, payapya and Chufa (Tiger Nut drink).
 However, I developed a photo sensitivity to the sun and only managed to go out 3 days out of 14.
 Every evening when dark and cooler, I would walk around the local area to exercise my legs which were swollen and in constant pain.
 BUT I am proud I achieved trip, and happy my family did not have to cancel their holiday.
 Since then, I have found the physical and mental strength to solo travel to health appointments in other areas of the UK over the last 2 weeks, putting the right strategies in place of what I needed, to enable me to do so.